dimakiss/PE_Parser/README.md

-# PE-scraper
+# PE_Parser

-Pe parser is a simple parser of PE (executable) files for both x86 and x64 bit systems.
+Pe parser is a simple parser of PE (executable) files for both x86 and x64 bit systems.\
+Based on the PE Format of microsoft [a link](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format)

 ## requirments